lkcampbell/brackets-ruler/README.md

 update.
 Eventually, this will be addressed, but in the meantime, scroll the editor to realign the ruler.

+### Roadmap

+Address the Ruler Length performance issues.
+The typing speed gets slow when the ruler is installed and text line start to get really long.
+It is especially bad with word wrapped files.

+Short term solution: When word wrap is on, only grow the ruler to a max of, say, 200-300 columns, then turn off ruler update until the document is changed.

+Longer term solution: Infinite ruler.
+Instead of actually drawing a really long ruler, just draw a ruler that dynamically updates its numbers as one edge scrolls off the edge of the screen and the other edge scrolls on.

 ### License
 MIT-licensed -- see `main.js` for details.